SAP-samples/teched2025-IN162/exercises/ex3/README.md

 ## Step 1 - Create a package in your designated tenant

-1. Log into your assigned Integration Suite tenant and 'create' a new Package from the 'Integration and APIs' sub-menu under the 'Design' menu.
+1. Log into your assigned Integration Suite tenant and 'Create' a new Package from the 'Integration and APIs' sub-menu under the 'Design' menu (Click on the 'hamburger' icon on the left to launch the menu, if it's hidden).
 <br>![](../ex3/images/image1.png)

 2. Enter the following details to describe the package.